Maui, Hawaii Insider Tips

 Go on a whale watch in the winter time to view the majestic humpback whales!

-Will you be traveling with keikis?
+Will you be traveling with keiki (the little one) to Maui?
 The Maui Ocean Center in Maalaea is worth a visit.
 This Hawaiian aquarium features a turtle lagoon, hands-on tide pool, discovery center, and a 54-foot clear tunnel allowing you to walk among sharks, stingrays, and other fish.
 Book online for discounts.
 Check out The Ohana Mama for additional tips from a local Maui mom blogger.

-What are your favorite things to do on the Island of Maui?
+What are your favorite things to see and do in Maui, Hawaii?

-Thanks to Wendy Harvey for assistance with this post.
+Thanks to Wendy Harvey for assistance with this post on Things to See and Do in Maui, Hawaii.
 Photos and YouTube video by Travel Writer Nancy D. Brown.
 I was a guest of Maui Visitors and Convention Bureau and Hawaiian Air.